dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

 ## Signals

  When writing onto a connection-oriented socket that has been shut down (by the local or the remote end) `SIGPIPE` is sent to the writing process and `EPIPE` is returned.
 The signal is not sent when the write call specified the `MSG_NOSIGNAL` flag.

+> tag-POLLHUP-SIGPIPE-errno EPIPE-process send or receive on a broken stream读写一个关闭的stream

 When requested with the `FIOSETOWN` `fcntl(2)` or `SIOCSPGRP` `ioctl(2)`, `SIGIO` is sent when an I/O event  occurs.
 It  is  possible  to  use `poll(2)`  or `select(2)` in the signal handler to find out which socket the event occurred on.
 An alternative (in Linux 2.2) is to set a real-time signal using the `F_SETSIG` `fcntl(2)`; the handler of the real time signal will be called with the file descriptor in the `si_fd` field of its `siginfo_t`.
 See `fcntl(2)` for more information.